How to Set Up Your Training Session

 Set Boundaries for Your Session

-Decide how long you will train, what you will focus on, and what a successful session looks like.
-Keeping it simple makes it easier to stay consistent.
-When you know what you are trying to accomplish, it becomes easier to stay locked in and avoid drifting.
+One common mistake is letting sessions run without direction.
+Instead, establish how long you'll train, what you'll focus on, and what success looks like, before you start.
+When you know what you are trying to accomplish, it becomes easier to stay locked in.

 Create Game-Like Conditions